atsushieno/alsakt/README.md

 It is based on [JavaCPP](https://github.com/bytedeco/javacpp) technology.
 The OO-wrapper part is based on [alsa-sharp](https://github.com/atsushieno/alsa-sharp) project.

+alsakt is created mostly for use in [ktmidi](https://github.com/atsushieno/ktmidi) project.

 ## Building

 It is a Gradle Kotlin/JVM project and `./gradlew build` would work, but